An Analysis of the Crush Movie Directed by Paul Haggis

 Paul Haggis brings out this aspect perfectly in his film through his characters.
 He uses different stylistic devices such as coincidence, and fate to bring out the issues.
 The plot revolves around four different storylines.
 In one of the scenes we see the district attorney and his white (Sandra Bullock) wife who is quite racist; the two appear to be from an upper class according to their dressing code.
 The wife gets scared when she spots two black around the corner looking at them suspiciously.
 The black men are Ludacris and his companion larenze Tate, who impersonate Anthony and Peter in the movie.
 She quickly grabs her husband’s hand and expresses her fear that the black men intend to steal from them.
 The men are well aware of the woman’s racist opinions.

 They confirm her suspicions and go ahead to steal their car from them.
 In another scene we see that jean is still holding on to her racist beliefs when she is suspicious that Daniel, the locksmith that they have hired to replace their lock, could have ill motives.
 She feared that he might go to give his fellow Hispanic immigrants the spare key to their lock.
 She imagined that the locksmith was part of a gang and that a theft attack was in the offing for them.

-Towards the end of the movie we see a hardworking detective who finds a young black American murder victim that he recognizes and an injured police officer in a murder scene.
+The last scene shows a hardworking detective who finds a young black American murder victim that he recognizes and an injured police officer in a murder scene.
 Apparently, the policeman had been involved in similar shootouts before where he ends up killing a black person.
 The killing was another case where we see that racism has permeated the law and justice system.
 The movie depicts police officers as being biased towards certain races other than their own.